jeertmans/DelaunayTriangulation/README.md

 If you want to use the project, you need to first compile it:

 ```
+mkdir build     # only required once
 cd build
+cmake ..        # only required once
 make
 cd ..
 ```

-Alternatively, you can use `./buid.sh` if you are on a UNIX machine.
+Alternatively, you can use `./buid.sh` if you are on a UNIX machine (please first create the directory and instantiate the cmake).

 Then you can execute the program.
 A variety of parameters is available, please use `-h` flag to see them.
 ```